Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 # Acknowledgements

-- I would like to thank my Mentor Ronan McClelland for his guidance on making my this project, he helped me come up with some features for my quiz game and pointed me to the right direction.
+- I would like to thank my Mentor Ronan McClelland for his guidance on making this project, he helped me provide guidance on features for my quiz game and pointed me to the right direction.

 - I would like to thank the slack community in helping me with any questions that I had.